 SiteLock is a cloud-based website security software.
 Here, It works as a BlueHost malware scanner.
 They’re claiming it will keep your site fast and secure.
 Furthermore, It provides tools for malware discovery and removal.

+It also defends the platform from being in the blacklists of search engines and prevents costly downtime problems.
 So basically, this tool is like a security guard for your website.
 It will periodically check your website files and make sure they’re malware-free all the time.

 And here I’m copying the features from their website: